Jimmy Hill (American football)

 James Hill Jr. (July 22, 1928 – August 29, 2006), nicknamed "Iron Claw", was an American professional football cornerback who played for the Chicago / St. Louis Cardinals and Detroit Lions of the National Football League (NFL).
 He ended his career with the Kansas City Chiefs of the American Football League (AFL).
+He was a three-time Pro Bowl cornerback.
+He did not have high interception totals during his career because quarterbacks avoided throwing to his side of the field.
+He had a three-season span of not giving up a single passing touchdown.
+In the early 1960s, he was considered among the best cornerbacks in the NFL.